Jacobious52/opioidcalc/README.md

 ## Important Note on Conversion Factors

-The equianalgesic conversion factors used in this application are hard-coded in `app/services/conversion_service.py`.
-These are based on standard clinical guidelines, but **it is crucial to review and verify them against your institution's protocols or the most current pharmacological resources.**
+The equianalgesic conversion factors are defined in `assets/script.js`.
+These values drive the calculations and should be reviewed and verified against your institution's protocols or up-to-date pharmacological resources.